 Former campers from R.M.
-Pyles Boys Camp, a multi-year summer outdoor wilderness combined with year-round mentoring, last week celebrated academic milestones within higher education.
+Pyles Boys Camp, a multi-year summer outdoor wilderness camp combined with year-round mentoring, last week celebrated academic milestones within higher education.

 Modeled after the signing ceremonies used for athletes committing to colleges, Pyles held its second annual “Senior Signing Day,” in Long Beach on April 28, 2019.

 Students were honored for their future academic success after graduation later this year:

 Isaac Araujo is graduating from CSU, Channel Islands and is pursuing a career in the U.S. Department of Agriculture.